-2. ISACA CSX Cybersecurity Fundamentals Certificate
+2. ISACA Cybersecurity Fundamentals

 3. CompTIA Security+

-The certification meets U.S. Department of Defense Directive 8570.01-M requirements – an important item for anyone looking to work in IT security for the federal government – and complies with the Federal Information Security Management Act (FISMA).
+The certification meets U.S. Department of Defense Directive 8570.01-M requirements – an essential item for anyone looking to work in IT security for the federal government – and complies with the Federal Information Security Management Act.

 4. GIAC Information Security Fundamentals (GISF)

-The GISF exam is considered to be more challenging.
-GIAC exams in general require test takers to apply knowledge and problem-solving skills, so hands-on experience that has been gained through training or on-the-job experience is recommended.
+The GISF exam is considered to be more challenging than the CompTIA Security+ exam.
+GIAC certification exams in general require test takers to apply knowledge and problem-solving skills, so hands-on experience gained through training or on-the-job experience is recommended.

 After achieving the GISF, consider pursuing the GIAC Security Essentials (GSEC), an intermediate-level certification that takes a big step beyond foundational information security concepts.

 Tip: Check out our picks for the best business continuity and disaster recovery certifications to help you learn to recover systems after a disaster.

 5. (ISC)2 Systems Security Certified Practitioner (SSCP)

 The (ISC)2 Certified Information Systems Security Professional (CISSP) is probably the most recognizable and popular security certification today.
 But (ISC)2 offers several other security-related certifications, with the ANSI-accredited SSCP filling the entry-level slot.